shawngraham/ar-archaeology/workshop materials/3d model building with VSFM on the command line.md

 Now, the thing is: how do you get your images into that container?
 We do this by making an in-out tray (as it were) that connects the rest of your machine with the virtual machine.
 Once the command above has stopped running (and you'll know this is the case when the $ prompt appears again), type `exit` and hit enter.
 You're back at your normal command prompt.

 + Go back and restart docker.
+Way fast, eh?

 This time, when you get to `docker run`, we're going to add a `-v` flag to the command that ties our two machines together.
 On my Mac, I created a folder called `dockerific` and I want to tie it to the `tmp` file in the virtual machine.
 This command spins up my virtual machine with VSFM in it, and makes that connection, that in-out tray, between the two: